 Attempts have been made to make mining a little less destructive in recent years to avoid child labor, human rights violations, and pollution to the environment.
-Despite this, the best way to make an ethical decision when purchasing a diamond engagement ring is to avoid mined stones altogether.
+Despite this, the best way to make an ethical decision when purchasing a diamond ring is to avoid mined stones altogether.

 Additionally, some mined diamonds are blood diamonds, stones that are obtained from war zones or war-torn areas, where the subsequent funds are used to finance militant rebel groups to fight in a civil war.